juev/link-checker/README.md

 [![Build Status](https://travis-ci.com/juev/link-checker.svg?branch=master)](https://travis-ci.com/juev/link-checker)

-Trying to write network application on C.
+Trying to write network application on C++

-Used this libraries: curl
+Using libraries: curl

 For compiling you need to install libraries (on MacOS):